Year 26 Members at Orientation

 What are the commitments of the RARE member?

 A full-time RARE AmeriCorps member commits to completing 11 months (1,700 hours) of community service.
-Members are required to attend an orientation at the beginning of their placements, as well as regular trainings and meetings conducted by the RARE AmeriCorps Program during their placements.
+Members are required to attend an orientation at the beginning of their placements, as well as regular trainings and meetings conducted by the RARE AmeriCorps Program during the service year.

 Return to top